Table of Contents

 What does standby mean in letter of credit?

 A letter of credit is a legal document that provides a safety net for a financial deal.
-“Standby” in this context refers to the fact that these letters are only implemented (and funds then issued) by the bank if the buyer fails to pay.
-If the buyer pays within the expected timeframe, no action is taken.
-The letter of credit has stayed on standby status.
+“Standby” in this context refers to the fact that these letters are only implemented (and funds are then issued) by the bank if the buyer fails to pay.
+If the buyer pays within the expected timeframe, no action is taken, and the letter of credit has remained in standby status.

 What is the difference between a letter of credit and a standby letter of credit?

 The difference between a letter of credit and a standby letter of credit is what each of them promises.
 A letter of credit is a guarantee from a bank that the buyer will pay.
-On the other hand, a standby letter of credit is a guarantee from the bank that they will pay if the buyer fails to do so.
+A standby letter of credit is a guarantee from the bank that it will pay if the buyer fails to do so.

 Can SBLC be used as collateral?

-The SBLC itself is not usually considered collateral.
-However, a bank may require the buyer to provide collateral before issuing an SBLC if the bank feels the buyer’s creditworthiness is not up to par.
+The standby letter of credit (SBLC) itself is not usually considered collateral.
+However, a bank may require the buyer to provide collateral before issuing an SBLC if the bank feels the buyer’s creditworthiness isn’t up to par.

 Photo credit: iStock/BartekSzewczyk